top of page

 Founder

-I always wanted something different for my children, namely an education that sparked curiosity, encouraged critical thinking, and wasn’t confined to a classroom of 30 kids.
-I wanted them to ask “why?” and to see learning as a lifelong journey that moves with them, not one that’s restricted by walls and schedules.
+Like a lot of parents, I wanted something different for my kids.
+An education that sparked curiosity, encouraged critical thinking, and didn’t require them to sit quietly in a room of 30 kids following the same script.
+I wanted them asking “why,” taking ownership of their learning, and seeing education as something that grows with them, not something confined to walls and bells.

-More than just academics, I wanted them to understand that freedom comes with responsibility — to themselves, their family, and their community.
-I wanted them to gain real-world skills, from financial literacy to changing a flat tire, preparing them for life beyond textbooks.
+But I also wanted more than strong academics.
+I wanted my kids to understand that freedom comes with responsibility to themselves, their family, and their community.
+That meant real-world skills too, from financial literacy to changing a flat tire, the kind of things you actually need once life starts happening.

 QueenLatifah.JPG